zzehli/study-notes/react/react.md

 # React
+* principles
+  * Most important thing: when you want to update an object/array, you need to create a new one: https://react.dev/learn/updating-objects-in-state and https://react.dev/learn/updating-arrays-in-state
 ## React, [Tic-Tac-Toe Game Tutorial](https://reactjs.org/tutorial/tutorial.html)
 * use `slice()` to create a shallow copy of an array
 * create an empty array of length 9: `Array(9).fill(null)`